Looks like your cart is empty. Compare Travel Backpacks

 Every added feature inevitably takes away valuable packing space.
 In a carry on, you're limited to 22 x 14 x 9" on the most generous airlines, less on budget airlines.
 Taking away a couple inches in depth for the handle and some more for the wheels eats into your packing space.

 Backpacks and suitcases each have benefits and drawbacks, but the right combination of features will make traveling a breeze.
 Here are the features to look for in a backpack-suitcase combo.

 The best travel backpacks open like a suitcase.
 Unlike hiking bags or school bags, which open from the top like a garbage bag, your ideal travel backpack will zip open on 3 sides like a suitcase so you can easily see and pack everything you're bringing with you.
 When you need something from your backpack, you can grab it quickly without shifting everything else around.
 Packing cubes can assist in keeping your main compartment organized.

 Many suitcases are designed to be carry on luggage.
 Too many backpack companies ignore this concept and make giant bags, sometimes taller than the torso of the person wearing them.

 Experienced travelers know never to check luggage.
-By using hand luggage, you avoid hefty baggage fees on roundtrip flights, ensure that the airlines can't lose your bags, and minimize your time at the airport.
+By using hand luggage, you avoid hefty baggage fees on roundtrip flights, ensure that the airlines can't lose or damage your bags, and minimize your time at the airport.